General Information

 At the completion of the Bachelor of Education (Primary), graduates will be able to:

-• show broad and coherent knowledge of Primary School content areas within the Australian context and capacity to critically review theory and practice
+• use their broad and coherent knowledge of Primary School content areas within the relevant curriculum context to critically review theory and practice

-• demonstrate the capacity to show initiative and judgement to plan for, and implement, effective teaching and learning in diverse contexts with the capacity to solve problems with intellectual independence
+• show initiative and judgement to plan for, and implement, effective teaching and learning in diverse contexts with the capacity to impact student learning

-• demonstrate the capacity to assess, provide feedback and report on student learning using clear and coherent communication with the ability to critically analyse, consolidate and synthesise assessment information
+• assess, provide feedback and report on student learning using clear and coherent communication with the ability to critically analyse, consolidate and synthesise assessment information

-• show responsibility and accountability for own learning to identify, engage in and apply professional learning, individually and in collaboration with others
+• take responsibility and accountability for own learning to identify, engage in and apply professional learning, individually and in collaboration with others

 Career opportunities